CGNonofr/javascript-codegolf/statement.md

 # Always for instead of while

 A `while` can always be replaced by an equivalent `for` loop.
-To do so, we need to add 2 semi-colon, by the keyword if 2 char smaller.
+To do so, we need to add 2 semi-colon, but the keyword is 2 chars smaller.

 The fact is we can now use the initialization and the incrementation part without adding any whitespace of semi-colon: